-4.7.1.42 The biotope 'Echinocyamus pusillus, Ophelia borealis and Abra prismatica in circalittoral fine sand' (MC5211) (a PMF in Scottish waters) was recorded in two stations across the Caledonia OECC.
+4.7.1.40 The biotope 'Echinocyamus pusillus, Ophelia borealis and Abra prismatica in circalittoral fine sand' (MC5211) (a PMF in Scottish waters) was recorded in two stations across the Caledonia North OECC.
 Increased SSC has the potential to affect primary production in the water column and indirectly alter the availability of food accessible to filter-feeding species, however phytoplankton will also be transported from distant areas and so the effect of increased SSC may be mitigated to some extent.
-Bivalves, polychaetes and other infaunal species are likely to be able to survive short periods under sediments and to reposition, however as mentioned in 4.7.1.36, it is suggested that the maximum overburden of sediment through which small bivalves can migrate is 20cm (Bijkerk, 198877).
-As a result, the MarESA assessment determined MC5211 to have low sensitivity to increased SSC heavy smothering (5-30cm) (Tillin and Watson, 2024b72).
+Bivalves, polychaetes and other infaunal species are likely to be able to survive short periods under sediments and to reposition, however as mentioned in 4.7.1.35, it is suggested that the maximum overburden of sediment through which small bivalves can migrate is 20cm (Bijkerk, 1988).
+As a result, the MarESA assessment determined MC5211 to have low sensitivity to increased SSC and turbidity, and light smothering (0-5cm), but a medium sensitivity to heavy smothering (5-30cm) (Tillin and Watson, 2024b).